Skip to main content

 1. Open the form builder for the form you want to monetize.

-2. Click + Add page and choose Payment Page.
+2. Click the dropdown arrow next to + Add Page and choose Payment Page.
+(Payment Pages are available in forms only, not quizzes.)

 How payments are processed

 When a respondent reaches the Payment Page, Uplup creates a Stripe PaymentIntent on the back end and renders Stripe’s secure card form (an iframe served by Stripe — Uplup never sees raw card data).
-When the respondent confirms their card, Stripe processes the charge and notifies Uplup via webhook.
-Only after the webhook confirms succeeded does the form submission record get created and your outbound webhooks fire.
+When the respondent confirms their card, Stripe processes the charge and notifies Uplup.
+Only after the payment confirms does the form submission record get created and the form advances to the finish page.

-This payment-first flow means you’ll never see a “ghost submission” without a corresponding successful payment.
+This payment-first flow means you’ll never see a submission without a corresponding successful payment.

 Refunds and disputes

-• Refunds: Open the form, go to the Payments tab, click a payment, then Refund.
-You can issue a full or partial refund.
-Owners and Collaborators can refund; Viewers cannot.
+• Refunds: Open the form, go to the Payments tab (visible whenever the form has a Payment Page), click a payment, then Refund.
+You can issue a full or partial refund — partially refunded payments show a “Partial Refund” badge.

 Test mode

-Connect a Stripe account in test mode to preview the payment flow before going live.
-Test payments use Stripe’s test cards (e.g., 4242 4242 4242 4242 for success, 4000 0000 0000 0002 for a decline) and never move real money.
-The Payments tab clearly marks test-mode payments so you can distinguish them from live ones.
+If you connect Stripe while it’s set to test mode, Uplup will process test-mode payments.
+Test payments accept Stripe’s test cards (e.g., 4242 4242 4242 4242 for success, 4000 0000 0000 0002 for a decline) and never move real money.
+The Payments tab clearly marks test-mode payments with a “test mode” indicator so you can distinguish them from live ones, and the Stripe link on each row points to the matching record in Stripe’s test dashboard.

 Troubleshooting

 • Connection popup doesn’t close: Disable popup blockers and try again.
-The popup closes automatically on success.
+The popup closes automatically when the OAuth flow finishes.

-• Payment shows as Pending forever: Wait up to 30 seconds — Stripe’s webhook delivery can take a moment.
-If it’s still pending after a minute, check your Stripe Dashboard for the actual status.
+• Payment shows as Pending or Processing: Wait up to 30 seconds — Stripe can take a moment to confirm.
+If it’s still pending after a minute, open the payment in your Stripe Dashboard (the link is on each Payments-tab row) to see the actual status.